How do images of our body change the way we see ourselves?

 What are the limits in what we can do with our bodies?

 After this photo, I started pointing my camera at others.
 It took me quite a while before I got back to my own body, my self-portraits.

-One day I found an old role of 35mm Polaroid film from my late father.
+One day I found an old role of 35mm Polaroid film from my deceased father.
 I took the film with me to Spain, together with some other black and white films.

 I started experimenting again with body postures and actions.
 Merging my body with the environment.
 Playing with light and forms.

 Working with my own body feels comfortable.
 I can decide.
 Nobody is watching.
 It is just me, my body and I.

 My body speaks what my words cannot reveal

 A posture, a gaze, an act.
 It is the non-verbal communication of our bodies.

 During the project I realized that I feel a strong connection with my body.
 I explored how different postures and acts of the body make me feel.